Free-Geek/JavaScript-2/README.md

 __Rapid fire questions!__
 * What's a variable?
 * What are three kinds of data types?
 Come up with an example for each one.
-* What's a conditional?
+* What's an "if statement"?
-* What's a function and why is it useful?
+* What's a function and why are they useful?
 * What's a loop?
 What types of loops can you think of?

 __Activity__: